 The steamer Blarney passing the old St. George Steam Packet Company.
 On the left is the Cork Bonded Warehouses on Custom Quay.
 The SS.
 Blarney worked on the Cork-Bristol route until it was sold in 1910.
 The ship was built in 1889 and was a single screw steamer with a triple expansion engine.
 This area where the North and South channels meet is known as the tongue.

 The Cork Glasshouse Factory Chimney.

 Cork Glasshouse Factory chimney c.1900.

-This extremely rare photograph is of the Cork Glasshouse chimney which was once a major landmark in the south side of the city.
-It was located in the grounds of the Beamish & Crawford brewery having been acquired by them following the closure of the glass factory.
+This extremely rare photograph is of the Cork Glasshouse chimney, which was once a major landmark on the south side of the city.
+It was located on the grounds of the Beamish & Crawford brewery, having been acquired by them following the closure of the glass factory.
 The Cork Glasshouse Company was Cork’s first glass factory founded in 1782 by Thomas Burnett, Francis Rowe, and Atwell Hayes.
 Skilled English glass workers were employed to oversee the new works.
-The company experienced differing fortunes changing hands many times which included the bankruptcy of the company.
-Access by river transport to the works and the introduction of steam driven machinery ensured its survival until 1818.
+The company experienced differing fortunes, changing hands many times.
+Access by river for transport to the works and the introduction of steam driven machinery ensured its survival until 1818.
 Strong competition from the other local glass companies, mass produced English glass and excessive taxation all played a role in its closure.
-The chimney which had been used as a coal store was demolished in 1915.
-The enormity of the structure is evident as the inside diameter was 50 feet and the walls at ground level were 4 feet thick.
+The chimney, which had been used as a coal store, was ultimately demolished in 1915.
+The enormity of the structure is evident from the photograph: the inside diameter was 50 feet and the walls at ground level were 4 feet thick.

 King Edward VII and Queen Alexandria in Cork.